EricYang851013/AppleTrace/README.md

 This will produce `trace.json` in appletracedata directory.

-NOW !!!, you could drop `trace.json` into Chrome's `chrome://tracing`.
-Or if you want to generate a html result, continue to the 4th step.
+NOW, you could drop `trace.json` into Chrome's `chrome://tracing`.
+Otherwise if you want to generate a html result, continue to the 4th step.

 ### 4. Generate